anttikissa/xstream/README.md

 consumption.
 (But it's not an excuse - TODO move more detailed tests & internal tests to another file.)

+## Questions a reader might have in mind

+TODO answer these eventually

+- What's the killer app?
+(TODO write some cool examples.)

+- Why is this library so special?
+1) it's easy and simple and small and practical 2) thoroughly documented and reasonably easy to understand, there are no dependencies (You get hipster points for not using jQuery.)

+- Is this thing reliable?
+(Battle-hardened in real projects?
+No. 100% test coverage?
+No. Dependency handling?
+Not yet.)

+- Is it fast?
+(I have 10000 streams and with interdependencies, how fast is commit()?
+No idea whatsoever.)

+- What's the memory footprint (Can I create 100000 streams with callbacks without crashing?
+How about a million?
+Hold on.
+We'll come to that.)

+- Are there memory leaks?
+(Can I create 1000 streams per second in a long-running application and experience to not run out of memory?
+No idea.)

+- Can I read and understand the source code?
+Is it well commented?
+  (Trying my best.)

+- Is it debuggable?
+(Will stack traces be informative?
+Nope.
+Not yet at least.
+Eventually, might be able to do at least as much as promises.
+Can I easily see the streams and their states in a debugger?
+Probably, didn't check though.
+Do streams have identities?
+  Yes.)
+TODO write a section "how to debug stream programs"

+- Will the API change?
+(Likely; we're in 0.0.0 right now.)

+- Can I do anything I want with it (you can do many things but the API is certainly incomplete.
+See below.)

+- I'd like to do X and Y, how can I implement it easily and submit a patch?

+- How does this relate to FRP theory and behaviors and signals and event streams and push/pull?
+(No idea as of yet, I'll figure that part out later.)

 ## Background

 Draws inspiration from